stephengladney/gladknee/README.md

 ### **float(n: number, decimalPlaces?: number): number**

-Returns a number limited to a specific numner of decimal places as a number (not a string)
+Returns a number limited to a specific number of decimal places.
+This is different from the native toFixed() method because it returns a number not a string.
 <br><br>
 Example:

 ```
-toFixedNumber(4.24398, 3)
+float(4.24398, 3)
 // 4.244
 ```